 How your tub is heated depends on the type you choose.
-Most tubs are exclusively electric and provide either a 110/120 volt, or 240-volt option.
-The lower choice reflects a typical house outlet to provide the amps needed to both heat, circulate, and power the jets of the spa.
+Most tubs are exclusively electric and provide either a 110/120 volt or 240-volt option.
+The lower choice reflects a typical house outlet to provide the amps needed to both heats, circulate, and power the jets of the spa.

 These work best in climates that don’t often drop below freezing since it doesn’t provide as much power as a 240-volt outlet.
 It also takes longer for the water to reach maximum heat.

 A 240-volt outlet is not a standard choice and needs to be professionally installed.
-These options put out more amperage and are used for larger, more permanent tubs.
-They are better able to handle colder, below freezing temperatures and come to heat more quickly.
+This heating sourceput out more amperage and are used for larger, more permanent tubs.
+They are better able to handle colder, below freezing water temperature and come to heat more quickly.